Expanded Quality Improvement Network to Provide 94 More High-Quality Early Learning Seats in D.C.’s Wards 7 and 8

 - A family engagement specialist who supports parent leadership and engagement and connects families with needed services and supports

-The QIN is led by OSSE with support from the Bainum Family Foundation and three hub organizations: CentroNìa and UPO, which support child development centers in the QIN, and Mary’s Center, which supports child development homes in the QIN.
-UPO will support House of Ruth and Kids are People Too, while CentroNìa will support National Children’s Center.
+The QIN is led by OSSE with support from the Bainum Family Foundation and two hub organizations: UPO, which support child development centers in the QIN, and Mary’s Center, which supports child development homes in the QIN.
+UPO will support House of Ruth, Kids are People Too and National Children’s Center.